Ivanlopez-dev/Ivanlopez-dev/README.md

 &emsp;
 <h3 align="center">
-  I'm Ivan, a full stack Developer based in Lugo (Galicia, Spain).
+  I'm Ivan, full stack Developer based in Lugo (Galicia, Spain).
 <br>
   <br>
-I have experience working in agile environment on several projects with JavaScript and frameworks like React and Next</h3>
+I have 2+ years experience working in agile environment on several projects with JavaScript and frameworks like React and Next</h3>
 &emsp;

 <!--Languages and Tools Section-->